The Gold Scales Site Portal

 "Less is more." - Mies van der Rohe

-Ludwig Mies van der Rohe 1886-1969) was a German-American architect who is regarded as one of the pioneering masters of Modern architecture.
+Ludwig Mies van der Rohe (1886–1969) was a German-American architect who is regarded as one of the pioneering masters of modern architecture.
 His style was marked by great clarity and simplicity.
-And he did not say "Less is a bore," but the paradoxical aphorism "Less is more."
-Whether it makes sense, and how, depends on interpretation.
+He used the paradoxical aphorism "Less is more" to state he treasured minimalistic architecture, and thus simplicity to look at.
+How far it makes sense, depends a lot on interpretation.

-On our walks through life, the guidance of Buddha against conform belief may help:
+On our walks through life, the guidance of Buddha tenets concerning beliefs and traditions may give extra help here.

 Ma anussavena.
 Do not believe something just because it has been passed along and retold for many generations.